sargiotti/factorial-exercise/README.md

-### Once the front-en is loaded, refresh the page to bring data from the database
+### Once the front-end is loaded, refresh the page to bring data from the database